Riouken/cTab/README.md

 * Added configurable server-side list of helmets that define the presence of a helmet camera, defaulting to vanilla ArmA 3 and BWmod helmet models with a camera.
 * Enabled support for CBA Keybinding system to make key bind changes more user friendly and changable without a restart.
 Userconfig settings now define the default keybinds.
 * Helmet Cam item no longer occupies the radio slot when added to inventory.
 This is to prevent complications with TFAR.
+* Changed weight of all items to be close to their real-world equivalents (before everything did weight 45g)
+* Updated Android background graphic and added 3D model (for when you drop it on the ground)
+* Added ability to remove marker closest to curser by `CTRL` + `RMB` (right mouse button)

 ### 2.0.0 ###
 * Reduced network traffic by moving the list generation of tracked elements from the server to the clients